Python-SIP/sip/sphinx/embedding.rst

     ``sipWrapperCheck`` becomes ``api_wrapper_check``

-Note that the type objects that SIP generates for a wrapped module (see `Generated Type Structures`_, `Generated Named Enum Type Objects`_ and `Generated Exception Objects`_) cannot be refered to directly and must be obtained using the `sipFindType()`_ function.
+Note that the type objects that SIP generates for a wrapped module (see :ref:`ref-type-structures`, :ref:`ref-enum-type-objects` and :ref:`ref-exception-objects`) cannot be refered to directly and must be obtained using the :cfunc:`sipFindType()` function.
 Of course, the corresponding modules must already have been imported into the interpreter.

 The following code fragment shows how to get a pointer to the ``sipAPIDef`` data structure::